The world is in turmoil

 It can be seen that Trump's tariff strategy is not only aimed at neighboring countries Mexico and Canada but is also part of a larger plan to contain China and reshape the global trade order.

 Since his first term, Trump has imposed tariffs on steel, aluminum and Chinese goods to deal with “intellectual property theft” and illegal subsidies.
 Now, with a 20% tariff and the threat of a 25% tariff on the EU, Trump seems to want to create a “tariff wall” that forces companies to manufacture in the US.
-This will bring jobs and strengthen the US economic position against China, which is considered its biggest strategic rival.
+Thereby, creating jobs and strengthening the US economic position against China - considered the biggest strategic rival.

 Mr Trump argues that tariffs would raise trillions of dollars, reduce reliance on domestic income taxes and fund policies that favor domestic businesses, thereby helping to reduce inflationary pressures.

-The tax revenue from the countries may not be enough to cover the costs of extending the 2017 Tax Cuts Act, but Trump may want to use tariffs as geopolitical leverage, forcing countries to make concessions to the United States on issues ranging from trade to security.
-For China, it is a way to block Beijing’s rise in high-tech sectors and global supply chains.
+The tax revenue from the countries may not be enough to cover the costs of extending the 2017 Tax Cuts Act, but perhaps Mr. Trump wants to use tariffs as geopolitical leverage, forcing countries to make concessions to the United States on issues from trade to security.
+For China, it is a way to prevent Beijing from rising in high-tech sectors and global supply chains.

 But the strategy also carries risks.
-For the U.S. economy, tariffs could reduce long-term growth.
-The Tax Foundation predicts that U.S. GDP could fall by 0.4%, but if Canada, Mexico, and China escalate their retaliation, that figure could rise even higher by 2026.
+For the US economy, tariffs could reduce long-term growth.
+The Tax Foundation predicts that US GDP could fall by 0.4%, but if Canada, Mexico and China escalate retaliation, that figure could rise even higher by 2026.

-Globally, Trump’s tariffs threaten to disrupt the free trade system that the United States once led.
-The EU faces the prospect of a 25% tariff on cars, which could shift its focus to China, weakening the Western alliance.
+Globally, Trump’s tariffs threaten to disrupt the free trade system that the US once led.
+The EU faces the threat of a 25% tariff on cars, which could shift cooperation with China, weakening the Western alliance.
 Global growth overall will come under pressure as trade is squeezed.

-Trump 'warns' Ukraine, confronts China: The mineral race shapes the future The supply of essential minerals, especially rare earths, has long been the 'Achilles heel' of the US in the global technology and economic race.
+Trump 'deters' Ukraine, confronts China: The mineral race shapes the future The supply of essential minerals, especially rare earths, has long been America's 'Achilles heel' in the global technological and economic race.
 The Donald Trump administration has implemented many solutions to reduce dependence on China.